Choosing Your Kitchen Appliances

 Gather all the brochures together and give them (or copies of them) to your designer when you discuss his/her brief.

-What Kitchen Appliances Should You Choose?
+What New Kitchen Appliances Should You Choose?

 These are decisions only you can make.
 There are essentials of course such as cookers, sinks and fridges but you’ll have to work out what you want and balance it against what your budget will stretch to.
 As a general rule choose the best quality you can afford, take advice from friends and perhaps a consumer organisation and check the guarantee.
 Consider an induction cooktop.
 The price for these has dropped dramatically in recent times and many people are replacing gas hobs with induction ones to enjoy the same instant control but without the high cost of gas installation.
-Check also the cost of an extended guarantee.
-It is said that some suppliers make more profit from selling extended guarantees than they do by selling the appliances themselves.
+Check also the cost of an extended warranted.
+It is said that some suppliers make more profit from selling extended warranties than they do by selling the appliances themselves.

 The best standard guarantee known to the author for kitchen appliances is by Parmco, a whopping 7 years.
 Now that shows confidence in the product!
 However, your purchases are covered in New Zealand by the Consumer Guarantees Act, which specifies that appliances should last much longer than the product warranties.

-Replacing Kitchen Appliances
+Replacing Old Kitchen Appliances